assiadialeb/gitpulse/docs/technical/management-commands.md

 **Note:** This command clones repositories locally to calculate KLOC, which can take time for large repositories.

+**Automatic KLOC Calculation:**
+KLOC is automatically calculated during indexing in the following cases:
+- **Backfill complete**: When all commits have been indexed
+- **KLOC missing**: When no KLOC has been calculated yet
+- **KLOC outdated**: When KLOC was calculated more than 30 days ago

+This ensures KLOC stays fresh without unnecessary recalculations.

 #### `classify_existing_commits`
 Reclassify commits marked as "other" using Ollama LLM.